 Today we’re going to answer a question that you’ve probably never considered but once you hear it you won’t stop until you’ve read this article…

 What color is a mirror?

-This soda-lime mixture is actually what gives it its true color, which is actually green, yes green.
-You’re silvery wonder is green, a faint green I grant you but green none the less.
+This soda-lime mixture is actually what gives it its true color, which is actually a shade of green.

 How do we know this?